apify/actor-whitepaper/pages/INPUT_SCHEMA.md

 and pipe results from one to another.

 ## TODOs
+- JC: Not sure how `actor` and `actorRun` are supposed to work?
+For example, if `actor` is a reference to other actor to be called, why not use webhook?
+  And how about `actorRun` ???
 - We should properly reconsider our current schema format.
   For example, the way we write string enum is suboptimal as the user has to separately name keys and values instead of a simple map that is error-prone.
 (JC: Yes please!)